jeceljr/baby8/examples/bla/bla.md

 45:N could be written as 45!140 instead.
 So it is there to make programs more readable instead of being strictly needed.

+When used as a variable, / holds the remainder of the most recent division.

 ### Prefix operator

 The only prefix operator is \ which stores the current value of the program counter in the variable whose name follows (it is like assignment).
 This is used for defining labels.
 Note that \N is the same thing as .+5:N so like , and : itself this is syntatic sugar instead of something fundamental.
+But this is actually handled when switching from **edit** to **run** mode with a first pass that will look for \ characters and set the variables accordingly.
+When actually executing the \ will just skip the next character.

 Though not quite a prefix operator, the " character will output all the characters that follow it until a second " is found.
 The ' character has the same functionality